Kuret/dotfiles-wsl/README.md

    `Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux`

-- Go to the Windows store and install the package `OpenSUSE Leap` (Or Ubuntu if you don't mind not having an install script)
+- Go to the Windows store and install the package `OpenSUSE Leap` or `Ubuntu` (Did not verify this script on Ubuntu)
 - Run the user setup and set your username and passwords

 For cross platform copy-paste support I use Lemonade: https://github.com/pocke/lemonade